pydantic/logfire/docs/integrations/use-cases/web-frameworks.md

         Under the hood, the `opentelemetry` library is using `re.search` (not `re.match` or `re.fullmatch`) to check for a match between the route and the `excluded_urls` regex, which is why we need to include the `^` at the start and `$` at the end of the regex.

 !!! note
-    Specifying excluded URLs for a given instrumentation suppresses tracing for any automatic instrumentation that applies to said framework.
+    Specifying excluded URLs for a given instrumentation only prevents that specific instrumentation from creating spans/metrics, it doesn't suppress other instrumentation within the excluded endpoints.
-    It does not suppress tracing for manual instrumentation.